 \quad \forall i, k

-\label{eq:crowd.Eq.12.aggregated-label_for_benchmarks}
+\label{eq:crowd.aggregated_label_benchmarks}

 \end{equation}

 %

 Across all ten datasets, it is clear that the Crowd-Certain method consistently outperforms the existing methods, yielding higher average accuracy rates.
 For example, in the `kr-vs-kp' dataset, our proposed Crowd-Certain method achieved an average accuracy of approximately 0.923, significantly exceeding the highest-performing existing method that reached an accuracy of about 0.784.
 This trend holds true across other datasets as well, such as `mushroom', `spambase', and `tic-tac-toe', where the Crowd-Certain method achieves superior average accuracies of around 0.980, 0.900, and 0.741, respectively.
 In contrast, the competing methods struggled to exceed an average accuracy of 0.771 in these datasets.